wikimatze/vimfiles/README.md

 ## [vim-wordy](https://github.com/reedes/vim-wordy)
-Uncover usage problems with your writing with marvelous commands
+Uncover usage problems with your writing with marvelous commands.

 - `WeakWordy` ... starts the mode for showing weak words like "of course", "however"
 - `WordWordy` ... shows redundant words
+- `Wordy <Tab>` ... cycle through the different mody
 - `NextWordy` ... goes to the next mode
 - `PrevWordy` ... goes to the next mode
 - `NoWordy` ... will turn of the plugin